 The time taken to sell your boat can cause a huge dilemma if your next step in life depends upon this sale.
 Days and weeks when you could be enjoying your next boat, house purchase, holiday or other pleasure are put on-hold subject to releasing the cash from the boat.

 Make Your Boat Shine

+At a minimum, a good wash and polish can work wonders for the appeal of a boat.
 To maximise the sales price, you will need to address the most scrutinising buyers.
-While you can choose to sell your boat as-is, it may not look it’s best, especially if you laid her up, evacuated from the last trip and left her in the cold of winter.
+While you can choose to sell your boat as-is, it may not look it’s best, especially if you laid her up, evacuated from the last trip and left in the cold of winter.

 A good thing is during the winter months you will find maintenance engineers and services much easier to hire and get their best attention, and price.

 Some buyers are looking for a ‘project’ i.e. a tired boat or part-wreck that needs work.
 However, this article is not for sellers of such boats.
 Still, a half-day scrubbing outside and wiping inside likely has a worthwhile cost vs. benefit return.
 Such projects are the attraction to such buyers.
 They enjoy bringing boats to life; potentially the deader, the better.
 Look for such buyers if you have a boat sitting idle for years.
 Some online boat sites categorise and highlight such boats.